Part 1 - UK AI regulation

 The updates varied in their breadth and level of detail with some common themes on prospective activities: research into consumer use of AI and cross-sector adoption of generative AI technology by organisations; and a focus on collaboration with the other regulators, the government, standards bodies and international partners.

 The Private Members' Artificial Intelligence (Regulation) Bill that was introduced to the House of Lords in November 2023 under the previous government is also worth a mention.
 The Bill created an AI Authority that would collaborate with relevant regulators to construct regulatory sandboxes for AI.
-The Bill completed its progress through the Lords but did not make it through Parliamentary wash-up following the former prime minister's announcement of the July 2024 UK general election.
+The Bill did not make it through Parliamentary wash-up following the former prime minister's announcement of the July 2024 UK general election but has been reintroduced to the House of Lords in March 2025.

-The new government is currently preparing its AI Bill which will target the "most advanced AI models" such as ChatGPT.
+The government is currently preparing its AI Bill which will target the "most advanced AI models" such as ChatGPT.
 It aims to make existing voluntary commitments between companies (such as those agreed at the UK's Safety Summit) and the government legally binding and to turn the UK’s AI Safety Institute into an arm’s length government body.
-A consultation is expected next month, and the Bill should be introduced by the end of 2024/early 2025.
+The Bill was expected to be published in late 2024 but has been delayed until Summer 2025 to allow the government to align with the Trump administration's more extreme pro-innovation stance in the US.

 1 Contains public sector information licensed under the Open Government Licence v3.0